mitodl/mit_lti_flask_sample/docs/tutorial.rst

     * Create a Virtual Environment to explore the LTI sample
     * Explore the LTI sample template
     * Setup edX locally
-    * Use the LTI sample in a course
+    * Use the LTI sample on the local server in a course
-    * Create an LTI from the sample
     * Deploy the LTI sample to a heroku server
+    * Use the LTI sample on the heroku server in a course

 This is a sample LTI provider for the Flask framework.
 It is a minimal implementation that provides a starting point for a custom LTI provider.